TritonDataCenter/rfd/rfd/0139/README.md

 ## Choosing node-tap

-- [x] tape-like test file usage would be a plus, for migration
+- [x] tape-like test file usage would be a plus for migration

 Yes. `tape`'s usage was originally designed to be compatible with node-tap.
 Even better, because `tap` runs each test file in its own process and without